-I am due to exchange contracts on my flat.
-I had a double glazing fitted in December 2007, but did not receive a FENSA certificate or Building Regulation Certificate.
-My purchaser’s lender, Aldermore are being problematic.
-The Coleshill solicitor who is on the Aldermore conveyancing panel is recommending indemnity insurance as a solution but Aldermore are requiring a building regulation certificate.
-Why do Aldermore have a conveyancing panel if they don't accept advice from them?
+I am selling my flat.
+I had a double glazing fitted in April 2006, but did not receive a FENSA certificate or Building Regulation Certificate.
+My purchaser’s mortgage company, TSB are being a right pain.
+The Coleshill solicitor who is on the TSB conveyancing panel is happy to accept ‘lack of building regulation’ insurance but TSB are insisting on a building regulation certificate.
+Why do TSB have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Aldermore have referred the matter to their valuer.
-The reason why Aldermore may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that TSB have referred the matter to their valuer.
+The reason why TSB may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.